-To implement the proposed estimators, we choose polynomials of order 3 as the sieve basis.
-We refer to our proposed SIO estimator with the hyperparameter $\omega$ as $\mathsf{SIO(\omega)}$.
-For comparison, we include three additional methods: (i) $\mathsf{Oracle}$, an estimator that assumes complete knowledge of the underlying missing covariates; (ii) $\mathsf{MI}$, a multiple imputation estimator that imputes missing values using observed variables; and (iii) $\mathsf{CCA}$, the complete-case analysis that confines the analysis to the set of units with no missing values.
-When implementing $\mathsf{MI}$, we use the predictive mean matching approach \citep{LittleRubin2002}.
-In pursuit of fairness, we employ nonparametric estimation for the three comparative methods following \cite{ImaiKeeleTingley2010}, where nuisances are estimated through classical series estimation \citep{Newey1997} using the same basis functions as $\mathsf{SIO}$.
-It's worth noting that the three comparative approaches do not leverage the shadow variable $Z$, and yield the same results across settings with distinct values of $\omega$.
-Therefore, we present the results of the $\mathsf{Oracle}$, $\mathsf{MI}$ and $\mathsf{CCA}$ methods only once in each DGP, in contrast to our proposed approaches, which are evaluated in two settings of $\omega$.
-Across all these approaches, we replicate 500 simulations at sample sizes of 500 and 1000.
+The estimands include the mediation functional (MF) $\theta$, NIE $\xi^{(1)}$, NDE $\zeta^{(0)}$ and ATE $\tau$.
+We use polynomial functions to construct the sieve basis and select the sieve dimensions via the data-driven procedures outlined in \Cref{ssec:sel_tuning}.
+Details of the construction and a histogram of the selected sieve dimensions are provided in Supplementary \Cref{ssec:app_sieve_dim}.
+We refer to our proposed estimator as \texttt{SIO}.
+For comparison, we include three additional methods: (i) \texttt{Oracle}, an estimator that assumes complete knowledge of the underlying missing covariates; (ii) \texttt{MI}, a multiple imputation estimator that imputes missing values using observed variables; and (iii) \texttt{CCA}, the complete-case analysis that confines the analysis to the set of units with no missing values.
+In pursuit of fairness, we employ nonparametric estimation for the three comparative methods following \cite{ImaiKeeleTingley2010}, where nuisances are estimated through classical series estimation \citep{Newey1997}.
+Across all these approaches, we replicate 500 simulations at sample sizes of 1000 and 2000.